zzz845zz/kaist-cp.github.io/pages/tools.md

   + GitLab: <https://git.fearless.systems>
   + GitHub: <https://github.com/kaist-cp>
 - Development machines: <https://dev.fearless.systems>
-  + The `/home/$USER/local-home` directory is local/single SSD (not remote/replicated HDD like home's other directories).
+  + The `/home/$USER/local-home` directory is local/single SSD (not remote/replicated HDD like other directories in home).
-    *WARNING*: this directory is more likely to be lost, e.g., due to media failure.
+    *WARNING*: this directory has a higher risk of data loss, e.g., due to media failure.
-  + The `/home/$USER/share` directory is shared to the lab members at `/home/_share/$USER`.
+  + The `/home/$USER/share` directory is shared with lab members at `/home/_share/$USER`.
-  + The `/home/$USER/share/www` directory is served at <https://public.fearless.systems/$USER>.
+  + The `/home/$USER/share/www` directory is publicly accessible at <https://public.fearless.systems/$USER>.
-    *WARNING*: it's open to the internet.
+    *WARNING*: it is open to the internet.
 - VPNs
   + Server room: <https://rack.fearless.systems>
   + Office: <https://office.fearless.systems>